OXID-eSales/graphql-base-module/docs/tutorials/queries.rst

 .. literalinclude:: ../examples/tutorials/mygraph/src/Product/Infrastructure/Product.php
    :language: php

-And then we relate it to the product by creating RelationService and using the ``@ExtendType()`` notation.
+And then we relate it to the product by implementing a RelationService and using the ``@ExtendType()`` notation.

 .. literalinclude:: ../examples/tutorials/mygraph/src/Product/Service/RelationService.php
    :language: php

 .. important:: In this case, the relation service needs to be registered in ``NamsepaceMapper::getTypeNamespaceMapping()``.

-At this point, running our extended query should be possible.
+At this point, running our extended query will be possible.